beat-machine/beat-func/README.md

 # beat-func

-A serverless function providing the Beat Machine as a service.
+A Cloud Run image that provides the Beat Machine as a serverless function.